thanhkeke97/RSTGameTranslation/README.md

 > **Performance**: CPU-only mode will use 30-50% CPU power.
 Dedicated NVIDIA GPU strongly recommended.

-> **Compatibility**: Experimental software, primarily tested with Japanese→English and English→Vietnamese translations.
+> **Compatibility**: if you use the overlay translation feature on the original text, you need to meet two conditions: Windows 11 and screen scale = 100%.

 ---